-Office hours: Still TBA; to be determined by end of first week (per students' schedule) Website: http://elearning.ufl.edu (Log in to Canvas using your Gatorlink ID & password.)
+Office hours: Mon 12-1 pm, Tues 3-4 pm, Wed 9:15-10:15 am, Fri 12-1 pm & by appointment Website: http://elearning.ufl.edu (Log in to E-Learning using your Gatorlink ID & password.)

-Course description: Welcome to Czech class!
-Vítám vás na kurzu češtiny!
+Course description: Welcome back!
+Vítám vás zpátky na kurzu češtiny!
 Whether your interest in Czech is social, academic or professional, knowledge of the Czech language will enrich your interaction with Czechs and Czech culture.
 This course aims to develop your communicative abilities in Czech-reading, writing, listening and speaking-while acquainting you with various aspects of Czech life.
 After the first-year sequence, you be able to converse with Czechs about your daily life, opinions, and interests.
 You will also gain the skills and strategies to begin studying sources related to your academic or professional interests.

-Beyond CZE 1130: Since UF offers study abroad opportunities in the Czech Republic, you can continue your language and/or cultural studies overseas.
+Beyond CZE 1130-1131: Since UF offers study abroad opportunities in the Czech Republic, you can continue your language and/or cultural studies overseas.
 UF's minor and certificate programs in East Central European Studies and European Union Studies and new major in International Studies will also allow you to combine your interest in Czech with a number of disciplines.
 For students continuing Czech language next year or this summer, you may be eligible to win a federal Foreign Language and Area Studies (FLAS) scholarship which covers tuition and provides a substantial stipend (\$5-15K, depending on status).
 See the last page below for links & program deadlines!